‘Splatoon 2’ Switch Global Testfire Available To Download, But Not Play Yet

 Nintendo’s new online service will also make use of a smartphone app for features such as friends list, matchmaking, and online chat.
 This is a risky departure from typical online console usage, but it also is likely a way for the company to cut back on costs.
 Most everyone that has a console has a smartphone already.
 Offloading some data traffic to a cellular carrier cuts back on needed resources for the Switch.
 However, the app will not be ready for the Splatoon 2 Global Testfire event.

 The Nintendo Switch’s first big online multiplayer first-party release will be Mario Kart 8 at the end of April.
-There are third-party games such as Fast RMX and Super Bomberman R that have online multiplayer, though.
+There are third-party games such as Fast RMX and Super Bomberman R that have online multiplayer, however.

 Splatoon 2 will release later this summer with new weapons, maps, characters, and updates to the hub world.
-It will also make use of the Switch’s Joy-Con controllers and Nintendo plans to support the game with new content updates post-launch.
+It will also make use of the Switch’s Joy-Con controllers, and Nintendo plans to support the game with new content updates post-launch.

 Are you going to give Splatoon 2 a whirl the weekend of March 24?
 Sound off in the comments below.